colinski/Operating-Systems-Projects/README.md

 My partner was Sam Mergendahl (github.com/smergendahl)

-Links to the project descriptions are indluced
+Links to the project descriptions are included

 #xv6 Projects
 * P1